Michigan's State University is one of five CRNA schools in Michigan.

 The nurse anesthesia students’ commitment to the program averages 60-70 hours per week.

 Can I work as an RN while I’m in the program?

 It is permitted, but not recommended.
-You will also have to inform the program director and should have at least eight hours off between school and work each day.
+You will also have to inform the program director and have to have 10 hours off between school and work each day.
 Also, under no circumstances can students work as a nurse anesthetist while undergoing this program.